 4) Choose the best CTA: The main purpose of welcome emails or any email is to turn email subscribers into customers.
-Your CTA should be clear and obvious what your customers want to do.
+Your CTA should be clear about what your customers want to do.
 The copy and cta buttons should also be easy to find.
 It is clear what the CTA intends you to do.

-Emails sent right after the subscriber has joined your email list typically have a higher engagement rates and click rates —that’s why it’s a great time to include an important call to action.
+Emails sent right after the subscriber has joined your email list typically have higher engagement rates and click rates —that’s why it’s a great time to include an important call to action.